SUSTAINABLE INNOVATION SCHEME

 The agglomeration of firms and their suppliers can confer a beneficial advantage on the enterprises involved.
 Agglomeration, or clustering, can permit locally concentrated labour industries, specialisation in production, and the attraction of specialised firms and investors.
 Such concentration and specialisation can bring a range of (self-reinforcing) benefits, including more efficient sharing of infrastructures and facilities; a greater division of labour between firms; and more efficient matching between economic agents.

-The clustering of firms can likewise facilitate the flow of ideas and information, and also facilitate the access of firms to insurance capital.
+The clustering of firms can likewise facilitate the flow of ideas and information, and also facilitate the access of firms to risk capital.
 Policy makers have devoted significant public resources to cluster policies.
 Cluster approaches are often applied in ways that overlap with industrial policy, science and technology policy, and regional development policy.

 Cluster policies often have marked similarities.
 Frequently, business interaction or promotion of public-private partnerships is at the centre of a cluster programme.
 The specific infrastructure and training requirements of a cluster are a common focus.
-Governments sometimes also provide business facilities ranging in sophistication from basic research to advice on bookkeeping.
+Governments sometimes also provide business services ranging in sophistication from basic research to advice on bookkeeping.
 And schemes sometimes seek to attract direct investment to a cluster.

 Policies that support competence/excellence centres of business systems are references in point.
 Business systems operate with varied forms and objectives.
 Some aim at general sharing of information, while others tackle more specific goals.
 Distinctions between clusters and business systems are important.
 The two types of initiative can entail various resource requirements, objectives and, consequently, various evaluation metrics.